 Your beach tent also needs to be large enough to accommodate your whole beach crew.
 Size accordingly.

 Ease of Use and Transport

 A beach tent should enhance your beach days while giving you some protection from the elements.
-It should be easy enough to set up and break down so that you can spend more time enjoying the beach instead of struggling to put up your tent or haul it to your preferred spot in the first place.
+It should be easy enough to set up and break down, like a pop up beach tent, so that you can spend more time enjoying the beach instead of struggling to put up your tent or haul it to your preferred spot in the first place.

 Beach tents generally fold up into compact bundles and small carrying bags that are easy to pack into your car and carry to your beach camp.
 Some may be heavier and bulkier than others.
 Their packed size and weight should be taken into consideration—especially if your usual spot requires you to carry your tent for some distance.

 One of the more unique and useful features of beach tents is sand pockets.
 These sand pockets can be used instead of (or along with) guy lines, rope tie-downs, and tent stakes.
 Available on each corner, these sand pockets can be filled with a substantial amount of sand to anchor your beach tent by weighing down the corners.
 Built-in sandbags are especially handy if you are setting up on a beach with very soft or loose sand where guy ropes and tent stakes may not anchor effectively.
 Sand bags are located on the outside of beach tents, so they do not take up any floor space on the inside.